-Adam Cohen is a Certified Information Systems Security Professional (CISSP) and former practicing attorney who for more than 20 years has advised clients on the intersection of technology and law.
-His practice spans cybersecurity, electronic discovery, and enterprise information management.
+Adam Cohen is Managing Director at Topside Group LLC.
+He is a Certified Information Systems Security Professional (CISSP) and former practicing attorney who for more than 20 years has advised clients on the intersection of technology and law.
+His work spans cybersecurity, electronic discovery, and enterprise information management.
 In addition to being an experienced consultant and counselor, he is a prolific author and lecturer whose work has been cited in several landmark federal court opinions.
 He has served as a court-appointed neutral eDiscovery expert in the U.S. District Court, Southern District of New York and is an active member in professional organizations and educational institutions.

 In 2006, Mr. Cohen joined a global business advisory firm as a senior managing director, where he helped develop the firm’s eDiscovery and information management segment.
 In 2011, he joined a leading professional services organization as a principal (a non-CPA partner) in the Forensic Technology and Discovery Services sub-practice of the Fraud Investigations and Dispute Services group, where he broadened his practice to include cybersecurity.
 He obtained his CISSP certification in 2014.